 The climax of oratory is reached by a rapid succession of waves of sound and vivid pictures.
 The audience is delighted by the changing scenes presented to their imagination.
 Their ear is tickled by the rhythm of the language.
 The enthusiasm rises.
 A series of facts is brought forward all pointing in a common direction.
 The end appears in view before it is reached.
 The crowd anticipate the conclusion and the last words fall amid a thunder of assent.

-Know where you are going.
+Know where you are going – and make sure the audience does too.
 You have to be headed somewhere – and your audience should pick up on it.
 Effective communication builds like a crescendo in music – constantly growing and building upon itself, working its way to a grand finale.

 By the time the finale is reached it should be palpable to the audience.
-They know it is coming and are eager for the experience.
+The audience knows it is coming and are eager for the experience.